 Ahem.
 Do you see anything different from my normal pictures?
 Anyone?
 Well, I hope that was a very obvious question.
 The picture is bright, isn’t it?
-Spring is finally here and I can take pictures under the natural light as long as I cook during daytime.
+Spring is finally here and I can take pictures under the natural light as long as I cook during the daytime.
 It makes a huge difference compared to my posts below.
-Ugh look at that curry picture… that was taken at night.
+Ugh, look at that curry picture… that was taken at night.

 Also, these new pictures were taken by a macro lens.
 My husband insisted to buy the lens just for the food pictures.
 He’s more serious about my blog than I am, I guess.
-With a macro lens I can take closer shots and it’s fun!
+With a macro lens, I can take closer shots and it’s fun!
 But wait, I’m still practicing photography skills so I’ll have to post non-macro lens pictures until I’m ready to share.

-Lastly, I’m trying to improve the layout of food.
+Lastly, I’m trying to improve the layout of the food.
 I just added a fabric here and I think it already looks a lot different from my previous posts.
 I’ve been learning SO MUCH from all the foodie bloggers for the past few weeks.
 This is my 4th month since I started blogging and I have to start improving my site somehow.

 Today’s recipe is crepes.
 I love crepes and it’s really easy to make.
 Wait, don’t leave my site yet because you can see MORE PICTURES of my delicious crepes (with bright light + new lens + fabrics!), so just stick around for another minute, okay?